petertseng/adventofcode-rb-2020/README.md

 Interesting approaches:

 * Day 08 (Handheld Halting): Construct set of instructions that halt, then look for an instruction that can flip such that you land in that set.
+* Day 11 (Seating System): Use reasoning about seats that must permanently remain empty or occupied.

 # Takeaways